cepdnaclk/e19-4yp-AI-Dirven-Latency-Constrained-Resource-Management-In-Kubernetes/docs/README.md

 | Password Generator | Step-wise spikes | Bursty | Unexpected dips |

 ## Conclusion
+This research reveals that Kubernetes resource tuning is not linear or generic.
+Different microservices have distinct performance profiles, and static autoscaling is insufficient.
+We demonstrate that intelligent resource tuning must:

+* Respect latency thresholds.
+* Detect nonlinear degradation points.
+* Adapt dynamically to workload and service architecture.

+Our findings will power a machine learning–driven, SLA-aware resource optimizer that can be integrated into Kubernetes platforms like Choreo, enabling developers to reduce cost without compromising performance.

 ## Publications
 [//]: # "Note: Uncomment each once you uploaded the files to the repository"